ajschumacher/ajschumacher.github.io/20201206-thinking_cards/index.md

 <div class="card">
 <hr />
 <h3><a href="#13" name="13">13</a>.
 Understand the problem</h3>
-<p>Do you completely understan what you're working on?
+<p>Do you completely understand what you're working on?
 Are all the
 definitions clear?
 Does everyone involved agree on the problem statement and objective?</p>
 </div>